ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

  ;; store something as a body
 ```

 Let’s examine `0x18` and `0x10` (where `x` denotes hexadecimal).
-These numbers can be represented in binary as `011000` and `010000`, respectively, assuming we allocate 6 bits.
+These numbers can be represented in binary as `011000` and `010000`, assuming we allocate 6 bits.
 This means the code above can be rewritten as follows:

 ```func
 var msg = begin_cell()